What’s dyspareunia? Causes of pain during sex

-For example, conditions like sexual aversion disorder or hypoactive sexual desire disorder have been linked with vaginismus, which are involuntary spasms of the vagina during sex.2 Taken together, this can produce discomfort that leads to dyspareunia.
+Conditions like sexual aversion disorder or hypoactive sexual desire disorder have been linked with involuntary vaginal spasms during sex (Vaginismus).2 Taken together, this can produce discomfort that leads to pain during sex (dyspareunia).

 Your psychological mindset also interacts with what is physically happening down there.
-It all comes from the pleasure centers in the brain that send signals down the spinal cord when you’re experiencing arousal.3 Those signals stimulate the Bartholin’s glands in the vagina to begin secreting endogenous lubrication.
+It all comes from the pleasure centers in the brain that send signals down the spinal cord when you’re aroused.3 Those signals stimulate the Bartholin’s glands in the vagina to begin secreting endogenous lubrication.
 That’s right, your body self-produces lube (and at less than the retail price).
-Pretty cool.

-But, if you are unable to be adequately aroused — whether that’s situational, psychological, or from something else — then you won’t produce lubrication endogenously, resulting in more friction and irritation with sex.
+If you are unable to be adequately aroused — then you won’t produce lubrication endogenously.
+This can result in more friction and irritation with sex.

 Of course, while psychological reasons can influence dyspareunia, they are by no means the only reason.
-There are also several structural reasons that people may experience pain during sex.4
+There are also several structural reasons why women experience painful intercourse.4

 What other factors can cause dyspareunia?
 Here’s what the research tells us: